Trust Pilot Reviews

 The Difference Between Clear vs Frosted LED Bulbs

 Selecting between clear and frosted LED lenses significantly impacts your lighting performance and visual comfort.
-After 17 years designing commercial lighting systems, We have found that lens choice often determines project success more than fixture selection itself.
+After 17 years in commercial lighting, we have found that lens choice often determines project success more than fixture selection itself.
 The decision hinges on your application’s specific requirements: task visibility versus ambient comfort, mounting height, and glare concerns.

-• Frosted lenses feature an opaque coating that diffuses light evenly and eliminates LED hot spots.
-You can look directly at these fixtures without eye strain or discomfort.
+Feature an opaque coating that diffuses light evenly and eliminates LED hot spots.
+You can look directly at these fixtures without significant eye strain or discomfort.

 Shared Performance Characteristics

-• Pricing remains virtually identical between lens types across most product categories.
-High bay applications occasionally show minor price variations, though the difference rarely exceeds 5-10%.
+• Pricing: Remains virtually identical between lens types across most product categories.
+High bay applications occasionally show minor price variations, though the difference typically ranges from 5-10%.

-• Color Rendering Index (CRI) performs identically regardless of lens choice.
-Both achieve CRI 90+ for excellent color accuracy in retail, healthcare, and precision work environments.
+• Color Rendering Index (CRI): Performs identically regardless of lens choice.
+Both can achieve CRI 90+ for excellent color accuracy in retail, healthcare, and precision work environments.

 Critical Performance Differences